wp-plugins/related-links/readme.txt

 == Changelog ==

 = 1.6 =
-* Continuously load list items while scrolling.
-This means an optimized load and search performance when the blog contains many hundred posts.
+* Metabox loads new list items while scrolling.
+Leads to a better load and search performance when a blog contains many hundred posts.
 * Use placeholder attribute for input fields.
 * Use plugins_url() to load stylesheets and javascript.
 * Enqueue jQuery UI correctly.